xeronith/remix/docs/tutorials/blog.md

 We could have named it just `posts.tsx` but we'll have another route soon and it'll be nice to put them by each other.
 An index route will render at the folder's path (just like index.html on a web server).

-You'll probably see the screen just go blank with `null`.
-You've got a route but there's nothing there yet.
+Now if you navigate to the `/posts` route, you'll get an error indicating there's no way to handle the request.
+That's because we haven't done anything in that route yet!
 Let's add a component and export it as the default:

 💿 Make the posts component